tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 signature algorithms to post-quantum cryptographic (PQC) signature algorithms.
-It compares three models under discussion in the IETF for PKI-based protocols: composite signatures, dual certificates, and PQ-only certificates.
+It compares three models under discussion in the IETF for PKI-based protocols: composite signatures, dual certificates, and PQC-only certificates.
 The goal is to help operators and engineers working on cryptographic libraries, network security, and PKI/key management infrastructure select an approach that balances interoperability, security, and operational efficiency during the